apache/druid/docs/tutorials/tutorial-query.md

 ## Query SQL over HTTP

 You can submit native queries [over HTTP](../querying/sql-api.md#submit-a-query).
-The request body should be a JSON object, with the value for the key `query` containing text of the query:
+The request body is a JSON object in which the `query` field contains the text of the query:

 ```json
 {